-Students in A Child’s Garden are divided into three groups: Preschool, Pre-Kindergarten, and Transitional Kindergarten.
+Students in A Child’s Garden are divided into three groups: Preschool (Crocus), Pre-Kindergarten (Iris), and Transitional Kindergarten (Sunflower).
 The A Child’s Garden classroom includes developmentally appropriate centers, a circle area with a Smartboard, and a fenced playground with age-appropriate play equipment.
-Transitional Kindergarten students build reading, handwriting, and math skills while working with our reading and math specialists.
+Transitional Kindergarten students build reading, handwriting, and math skills.
 Transitional Kindergarten students have opportunities to spend time with their Pre-K peers, such as during weekly group hikes in the woods, and with their Kindergarten friends, such as during morning outside time.

 During our daily outdoor time in our fenced play area, which contains gross motor and imaginative play equipment, children often create their own games, playing with natural objects and inventing fun that involves chasing and tagging.
 These activities provide the opportunity for children to take turns, work with a group of peers, make decisions, resolve conflicts, and create rules.
 During work at indoor centers, we create similar opportunities by providing materials and structure in an unhurried setting.
 We see children explore in the direction of their own questions and make creative decisions.

 In TK we take a multi-sensory approach to both beginning letter-sound connections and letter formation.
-Early reading skills are taught through “Get Set for School”, and the Handwriting without Tears curriculum is used to promote the development of fine motor skills essential to writing development.
+The Handwriting without Tears curriculum is used to promote the development of fine motor skills essential to writing development.
 Direct, multi-sensory instruction is used for learning the formation of upper and lowercase letters.
 Literacy skills are developed through shared reading, letter sound activities, and beginning sight word awareness.
-We introduce”Big Books” and picture books to teach concepts of print.
+We introduce ”Big Books” and picture books to teach concepts of print.
 Children begin to understand and appreciate the work of authors and illustrators.
 Reading in a group setting provides an engaging shared book experience, and we foster comprehension through group discussions.
 Together, the students begin to use clues from the text and the illustrations to make inferences and formulate predictions.

 Sorting shapes, patterning, and counting are all activities that develop strong math skills.
-At NGFS, we take a handson approach to math.
-Using the “Get Set for School” curriculum and manipulatives, we focus on number sense and counting, graphing, geometry, and spatial awareness.
-The concepts of sorting objects by attributes such as color, size and shape, counting with one-to-one correspondence, identifying and writing numerals, and rote counting are all skills practiced in Transitional Kindergarten.
-Children also learn to create patterns with objects that have discernible attributes, such as color and size.
+At NGFS, we take a hands-on approach to math.
+Using the Eureka Math curriculum and manipulatives, we focus on number sense and counting, graphing, geometry, and spatial awareness.
+The concepts of sorting objects by attributes such as color, size and shape; counting with one-to-one correspondence; identifying and writing numerals; and rote counting are all skills practiced in Transitional Kindergarten.

 While our youngest students may not be able to write their stories yet, they all have a lot to say!
 At NGFS, beginning writing skills are taught throughout the curriculum.
 Children use drawings to begin to tell their stories.
 With encouragement from a teacher, they label their pictures with beginning letters and sounds.
 Reading and writing have a direct connection, and children develop the skill of hearing beginning and ending sounds in words.
 They begin to apply what they know about letters and sounds to describe ideas in their writing.
 Teachers encourage and provide support as children tell their stories through pictures, and gradually add more words.
 Soon they are proudly telling their stories with both drawings and written words.